 It's quite extraordinary that a group of islands so close to the Scottish mainland could be so totally different in character and atmosphere, not only to Scotland itself but to the west coast islands and its northerly neighbour, Shetland.

 Orkney is unquestionably unique and it has something for everyone.
 Our holiday takes in all aspects of the islands and includes visits to several of the remarkable archaeological sites including Skara Brae which dates back to 3200 BC and was not rediscovered until a storm uncovered it in 1850.
 The islands not only have a rich cultural heritage but are also home to a wealth of birds with spectacular seabird colonies and several species not found further south.
 And, if we're lucky, we'll be able to see the diminutive Scottish Primrose – primula scotica – which is found only in Orkney and a few sites in Caithness on the Scottish mainland.

-Our two-centre holiday is based at Sands Hotel on Burray for the first three nights, moving to Lynnfield Hotel in Kirkwall for the remainder of your stay.
+Our two-centre holiday is based at Sands Hotel on Burray for the first four nights, moving to Lynnfield Hotel in Kirkwall for the remainder of your stay.
 Travel to the islands is on the Orkney Bus from Inverness with a scenic drive up the east coast of Scotland to John O'Groats.
 Here we take the small ferry across to South Ronaldsay on Orkney where Andy Mitchell, our tour leader, will be waiting to meet us and take us to the hotel where we arrive in time for dinner.